JohnScolaro/personal-website/posts/brisbanes-suburbs.md

 Brisbanites use suburbs to indicate different locations.
 If you need a more granular address, you can use street names or an actual address, but obviously nobody knows the location of every street in the city.
 If you need less detail you can give a vague direction like: "Northside" or an adjacent city like "Logan-way", but if you're explaining where you live to someone from Brisbane, you'll tend to use the suburb.

 In the Brisbane local government area (LGA), there are 190 mainland suburbs.
 That's right, **190**!
-And that doesn't even cover some big suburbs fairly close to the city!
+And that's only the Brisbane LGA!
+If you dare drive more than 20 minutes out of the city into an adjacent LGA, you'll have to remember about ~200 more suburbs to know where you are, and you haven't even left the "Greater Brisbane Area" yet.

 What's that?
 You live in Beenleigh?
-Well that's actually not in the Brisbane LGA, that's the "Logan City" LGA.
-How about Albany Creek? #pranked, that's in the "Morton Bay City" LGA.
-What about Goodna?
-It's on the train line directly to Roma Street, surely it's in the Brisbane LGA right?
-WRONG!
-It's in the "Ipswich City" LGA!
-So even if you do manage to somehow memorise the whopping 190 suburbs of Brisbane, that STILL isn't enough.
+Well that's actually not in the Brisbane LGA, that's the "Logan City" LGA, which has another 63 wonderful suburbs.
+So if you truely want to learn all the suburbs of greater Brisbane you have a lot more to learn.

 The number of suburbs in the LGA's surrounding Brisbane are:[^1]